YJiangcm/FollowBench/README.md

-# FollowBench
-FollowBench: A Multi-level Fine-grained Constraints Following Benchmark for Large Language Models
+# FollowBench: A Multi-level Fine-grained Constraints Following Benchmark for Large Language Models

+we introduce **FollowBench**, a Multi-level Fine-grained Constraints Following Benchmark for LLMs.
+- **FollowBench** comprehensively includes five different types (i.e., Content, Scenario, Style, Format, and Example) of _fine-grained constraints_.
+- To enable a precise constraint following estimation on diverse difficulties, we introduce a _Multi-level_ mechanism that incrementally adds a single constraint to the initial instruction at each increased level.
+- To evaluate whether LLMs' outputs have satisfied every individual constraint, we propose to prompt strong LLMs with _constraint-evolution paths_ to handle challenging semantic constraints.

+By evaluating nine closed-source and open-source popular LLMs on FollowBench, we highlight the weaknesses of LLMs in instruction following and point towards potential avenues for future work.

 ## Data